 Which Court Will Hear Your Matter?

 When a matter is dealt with summarily (in the Magistrates Court) the maximum penalty is five years imprisonment.
-When the matter is dealt with on indictment (in the Supreme Court) the maximum penalty of ten years imprisonment can be.
+When the matter is dealt with on indictment (in the Supreme Court) the maximum penalty is ten years imprisonment.

 Courts can impose any of the following penalties for this offence: